-This is the short-range part of the kernel, which gives the ultraviolet-diverging contribution to (\ref{Main_equation}) at small distances.
+This represents the short-range part of the kernel, which provides the diverging contribution to (\ref{Main_equation}) at small distances.
 The first term in expression (\ref{Loc_kernel}) can be evaluated by setting the chemical potential in the Green functions (\ref{Green_function}) to zero, as in the problem of two-particle scattering.
 The second term describes a temperature-dependent correction.
-We note that expression (\ref{Loc_kernel}) is cut at short distances $r\sim a$ by the radius of the pairing potential.
+We note that expression (\ref{Loc_kernel}) is cut off at short distances $r\sim a$ by the radius of the pairing potential.

-In the BCS weak coupling limit, the local contribution does not lead to Cooper instability and is conventionally incorporated into the renormalized interaction constant, see for example \cite{Gorkov_Tc, Barkhudarov_Tc}.
-On the other hand, local correlations are detrimental to the pairing instability in the strong interaction limit, with a flat-band superconductor being a primary example \cite{Volovik_review}.
+In the BCS weak-coupling limit, the local contribution does not lead to Cooper instability and is conventionally absorbed into the renormalized interaction constant (see, for example, \cite{Gorkov_Tc, Barkhudarov_Tc}).
+On the other hand, in the strong interaction limit, local correlations are detrimental to the pairing instability, with flat-band superconductivity being a primary example \cite{Volovik_review}.